 Some memory cards read and write slower than others on the device.

-Long cord design makes it easy to position the card reader around a workspace into the ideal location.
+The long cord design makes it easy to position the card reader around a workspace in the ideal location.
 High speed allows you to transfer movies in just seconds.
-Compatible with many tablets capable of using the USB device.
+Compatible with tablets capable of using USB devices.

 A memory card reader is a tool that can help you quickly and easily transfer data to or from your computer to your memory card.
 There are several varieties of memory cards available, and as a result, memory card readers vary in their compatibility.